-A. Coordination with Education Officials
+D. Coordination with Education Officials

-The designated State unit's plans, policies, and procedures for coordination with education officials to facilitate the transition of students with disabilities from school to the receipt of VR services, including pre-employment transition services, as well as procedures for the timely development and approval of individualized plans for employment for the students
+(1) The designated State unit's plans, policies, and procedures for coordination with education officials to facilitate the transition of students with disabilities from school to the receipt of VR services, including pre-employment transition services, as well as procedures for the timely development and approval of individualized plans for employment for the students

-To comply with the partnership of WIOA (Workforce Innovation Opportunity Act), MDRS, VR/VRB staff collaborates with the Mississippi Department of Education and has updated the Memorandum of Agreement.
-This agreement explains how VR/VRB staff and MDE partner to provide a coordinated set of activities to facilitate a seamless transition of students with disabilities from school to Competitive Integrated Employment or education/training.
+To comply with the partnership of WIOA (Workforce Innovation Opportunity Act), MDRS-OVR/OVRB staff collaborates with the Mississippi Department of Education and has updated the Memorandum of Agreement.
+This agreement explains how OVR/OVRB staff and MDE partner to provide a coordinated set of activities to facilitate a seamless transition of students with disabilities from school to Competitive Integrated Employment or education/training.

-The Memorandum of Understanding, effective January 1, 2020 through June 30,2022, focuses on mandates for transition services described in the Workforce Innovation Opportunity Act and the Individuals with Disabilities Education Act (2004).
+The updated Memorandum of Understanding, effective January 1, 2020 through June 30, 2022, focuses on mandates for transition services described in the Workforce Innovation Opportunity Act and the Individuals with Disabilities Education Act (2004).
 This includes how MDRS and MDE will collaborate to fulfill mandates on behalf of students with disabilities.
-Key elements of the partnership are stated in the agreement and include: Authority;

-Purpose; Pre-Employment Transition Services Required Activities; Consultation and Technical Assistance; Transition Planning; Outreach and Identification of Students with Disabilities; Section 511 Subminimum Wage; and Assurances.
+Key elements of the partnership are stated in the agreement and include Authority, Purpose, Pre-Employment Transition Services Required Activities, Consultation and Technical Assistance, Transition Planning, Outreach and Identification of Students with Disabilities, Section 511 Subminimum Wage, and Assurances.